zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 **Association rule:** Association rule mining is a rule- based machine learning method for discovering interesting relations between variables in transactional databases.<br>
 Example: basket analysis, where the goal is to uncover associations between items frequently purchased together.<br>

+**Apriori Algorithm:** The Apriori algorithm is a widely used algorithm for mining association rules.
+It works by iteratively discovering frequent itemsets (sets of items that occur together frequently) and generating association rules based on these itemsets.<br>

 Rule: X => Y<br>
 X: antecedent (or left-hand side) items that when observed<br>
 Y: consequent (or right-hand side) items that are expected or likely to be present when the conditions in the antecedent are mets<br>